-Green tea may not be a cure for acne, but some research suggests that green tea is a viable natural remedy for mild acne.
+Green tea may not help completely cure acne.
+However, some research suggests that green tea is a viable natural remedy for mild acne.

 Green tea contains plant-based compounds called catechins.